kubernetes/autoscaler/cluster-autoscaler/proposals/plugable-provider-grpc.md

 In addition this approach reuses the existing flag that defines the name of the cloud provider `--cloud-provider=mycloudprovider` https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider.

+To connect the CA core with this new remote cloud provider, this approach needs to implement a new generic cloud provider as part of the CA core code.
+This new provider, named `CustomCloudProvider` simply makes gRPC calls to the remote functions exposed by the custom cloud provider server.
+In other words, it forwards the calls and handle the errors analogously how done in other existing providers.

 Obviously, this new apprach needs to use TLS to ensure a secure communication between CA and this CA provider server.
 The flags need to be defined [TODO].